Introduction to Soundproofing

 The example stud wall for this garage below has a gap of approximately 25mm between the outside and stud wall.
 You may notice that this stud wall is screwed to the ceiling and floor only.
 Doing this helps to reduce sound vibrations being passed on from one wall to another.

 One of the best types of insulation used for soundproofing is called mineral wool, because it is formed from rock materials giving them a lot of sound blocking mass.
-Typically a Rockwool slab called RWA45 is used regarding soundproofing applications.
+Typically, a special soundproofing mineral wool is used, such as this RWA45 Rockwool insulation from the Amazon store.
 This particular Rockwool is much denser than standard Rockwool used to thermally insulate a home.
 The 45 tells us the density of this Rockwool slab, which is 45Kg per m3.

 Rockwool slabs are manufactured in a variety of thicknesses and densities to suit most requirements.
 We decided to use a really dense Rockwool slab that is approximately 100Kg per m3 called Rockwool Duo.
 This is an interesting Rockwool because it has a dual density, with one surface denser than the other.